Florida Panthers: Hockey Hall of Fame inductees

 The Florida Panthers have an affiliation with a number of inductees to the Hockey Hall of Fame.
-Inductees affiliated with the Panthers include six former players and two builders of the sport.
+Inductees affiliated with the Panthers include eight former players and two builders of the sport.
 Builders that have an affiliation with the Panthers include former head coach Roger Nielson, and Bill Torrey, former general manager of the Panthers.
 Former play-by-play commentator, Dave Strader was also a recipient of the Foster Hewitt Memorial Award from the Hockey Hall of Fame, for his contributions in hockey broadcasting.